TobiasNx/metafacturewiki/Metamorph-User-Guide.md

 namespace to insert an external XML file into your definition.
 The included file must be valid xml itself, containing syntactically valid tags from the Metamorph namespace.

+It's also possible to only include a portion of the other metamorph.
+This is done by using the `xpointer` 	attribute, see [an example](https://github.com/metafacture/metafacture-core/commit/ccdad61e96100f607ff16f25563521c373ae68f8).